aehimself/AEFramework/README.md

 #### AE.Comp.HeaderMenuItem.pas
 TAEHeaderMenuItem is always disabled, acts as a separator in Popup / main menus.
 Born because of a topic on [DelphiPraxis](https://en.delphipraxis.net/topic/5397-tpopupmenu-with-group-headers).

+#### AE.Comp.KeepMeAwake.pas
+TAEKeepMeAwake can be used to prevent a computers console or RDP session to go idle.

+#### AE.Comp.MenuTreeParser.pas
+TAEMenuTreeParser is a helper component to parse menu trees.
+Based on the current location it can list subfolders and menu items separately.

 #### AE.Comp.PageControl.pas
 TAEPageControl adds drag-and-drop sheet reordering and close buttons on tabs.

+#### AE.Comp.TagEditor.pas
+TAETagEditor is an extremely barebone tag editor component.
+More information on [DelphiPraxis](https://en.delphipraxis.net/topic/14451-very-simple-tag-editor-component).

 #### AE.Comp.ThreadedTimer.pas
 TAEThreadedTimer is a modernized, drop-in replacement of Delphi's TTimer class based on a [StackExchange](https://codereview.stackexchange.com/questions/153819/ttimerthread-threaded-timer-class) StackExchange.
 More information is on [DelphiPraxis](https://en.delphipraxis.net/topic/6621-tthreadedtimer).

-#### AE.Comp.Updater.*.pas
-TAEUpdater is a free to use application autoupdater.
-More information on [DelphiPraxis](https://en.delphipraxis.net/topic/7711-free-low-maintenance-update-mechanism).

-## AE.DDEManager.pas
-As Delphi's TDDEClientConv is severely out-of-date and is not fully functional on newer releases, TAEDDEManager can take care of DDE server discovery and command execution.

-## AE.IDE.*.pas
+## AE.IDE
 TAEDelphiVersions and TVSVersions detect local Delphi and Visual Studio installations and their individual running instances.
 Via DDE a file can be opened in the IDE of a specific instance.
 You can read the struggle of creation on [DelphiPraxis](https://en.delphipraxis.net/topic/7955-how-to-open-a-file-in-the-already-running-ide).

-## AE.Misc.*pas
+## AE.Misc
-A collection of helper methods and classes
+Miscellaneous unit to make life easier.

+#### AE.DDEManager.pas
+As Delphi's TDDEClientConv is severely out-of-date and is not fully functional on newer releases, TAEDDEManager can take care of DDE server discovery and command execution.

+#### AE.DLL.Loader.pas, AE.DLL.AutoLoader.pas
+Helper classes to make interacting with DLL files less painful.
+TAEDLLLoader requires the descendant class to loading manually while TAEDLLAutoLoader discovers and loads all exported methods.

-#### AE.Misc.ByteUtils.pas
+#### AE.Helper.TBytes.pas
-Helper class to compare, fully clear and deallocate, via ZLib compress Delphi TBytes arrays.
+Helper class to compare, fully clear and deallocate, via ZLib (de)compress, stringify and manipulate Delphi TBytes arrays.

 #### AE.Misc.FileUtils.pas
 Extracts specific version information from a given executable, like version number, product name, etc.